Forced Marriage

 The criminal offence of forced marriage includes taking someone overseas to force them to marry (whether or not the marriage takes place) or marrying someone who lacks the mental capacity to consent to the marriage (whether or not they are pressurised).

 Forcing someone to marry can result in a 7-year prison sentence.
-The legal age to marry in England and Wales is 18 (this changed in February 2023).
-It’s now a crime to do anything that would mean that a child is married before their 18th birthday, even if there is no violence, threats or other forms of coercion involved.
+The legal age to marry in England and Wales is 18.
+It is a crime to do anything that would mean that a child is married before their 18th birthday, even if there is no violence, threats or other forms of coercion involved.
 As with all laws relating to forced marriage, this applies to non-binding, unofficial ‘marriages’ as well as legal marriages.

 No major faith in the UK advocates forced marriage.
 Freely given consent is a pre-requisite of Christian, Jewish, Hindu, Islamic and Sikh marriages.